juicedata/juicefs-csi-driver/docs/en/csi.md

-# Understand how it works
+# Understand how CSI works

 How does JuiceFS CSI driver work in Kubernetes?